PMR Records: 2015–2021

-While in charge of EMI's domestic artist roster, the Parmars continued developing talent and taking it global, implementing their unique spin into the operation since its relaunch as EMI in 2020.
-In 2021, they achieved success on EMI with TikTok-turned-UK-chart stars A1 x J1 and rising popstar-in-the-making Bree Runway.
+In 2021, the Parmars achieved success at EMI with TikTok-turned-UK-chart stars A1 x J1 and rising popstar Bree Runway.

-2022: Over a decade in business
+2022–2025

-PMR Records retains its reputation as a unique and quintessentially modern British institution that continues to build.
-A little over a decade after its formation, independent success and mainstream breakthroughs with the likes of Jessie Ware and Disclosure, the PMR roster boasts some 1 billion streams annually.
+In recent years, PMR refocused producer/writer/remixer SG Lewis as a headline artist with his record becoming the ninth-biggest debut album on Spotify on launch (and saw 25k tickets sold for his US tour).
+New York's Amber Mark released her full-length debut via PMR/Interscope to critical acclaim.

-In recent years, it refocused producer/writer/remixer SG Lewis as a headline artist with his record becoming the ninth-biggest debut album on Spotify on launch (and saw 25k tickets sold for his US tour).
-New York's Amber Mark released her full-length debut via PMR/Interscope to critical acclaim, and Hope Tala is one-to-watch from the UK with international buzz - as of summer 2023, they are both working on their next records.
+Master Peace supported The Streets and Nova Twins live, the music video for his track ‘Country Life’ won a British Short Film Award, and he was nominated as 'One To Watch in association with BBC Music Introducing' at the 2023 AIM Association of Independent Music Awards.

-Master Peace has supported The Streets and Nova Twins live, the music video for his track ‘Country Life’ won a British Short Film Award, and he is nominated as 'One To Watch in association with BBC Music Introducing' at the 2023 AIM Association of Independent Music Awards.
+In June 2023, Ruti's MixTea_MilkTape! was released, including a collaboration with GuiltyBeatz.

-In June 2023, Ruti's MixTea_MilkTape! was released, including collaboration with GuiltyBeatz who has worked with the likes of Beyoncé, Tems and Wizkid.
+In February 2025, PMR merged with Big Family to become Big Family Music.